 Honda Ridgeline vs Ford F-150

-When most people look for a truck, they mainly consider towing and hauling.
-But what about the other features that make the vehicle, like safety and comfort?
-Two trucks that keep all these aspects in mind are the Ridgeline and F-150.
+When most people look for a truck, they mainly consider towing and hauling capabilities—but what about the other features that make the vehicle, like safety and comfort?
+Two trucks that keep all these aspects in mind are the 2021 Honda Ridgeline and 2021 Ford F-150.

-However, one truck may be a better fit for your lifestyle in Slidell, Picayune, or St. Tammany Parish.
+However, one truck may be a better fit for your lifestyle in Slidell, Picayune, or New Orleans.
 That’s why the team at Honda of Slidell created this Honda Ridgeline vs. Ford F-150 comparison.

 Keep reading to see what each truck has to offer, and feel free to contact us if you have any questions.